LevPewPew/art-market/README.md

 The 2-way marketplace web application *Art Haus* has been created as a tool to help, by removing the middle man (art galleries or exclusive dealers) and connecting artists and art collectors directly to other collectors and admirers of art.

-The target audience is artists and those who appreciate art.
+The target audience is Australian artists and Australians who appreciate art.

 View the live website for Art Haus [here](https://enigmatic-mountain-10943.herokuapp.com/).

 View the source code and version control repository [here](https://github.com/LevPewPew/art-market).

-## App Description

 The following tech stack and plug-ins/services were used to achieve what is outlined below: